toukirnaim08/Ios-Voip-Softphone/README.md

 Encryption Digest: MD5<br>
 Language: Objective c.<br><br>

-Usually, you will find lots of open source SIP libraies such as pjsip, linphone, jsSip etc. But there architechture is too much complex <br>
+Usually, you will find lots of open source SIP libraries such as pjsip, linphone, jsSip etc. But there architechture is too much complex <br>
 for initial or basic development.
 In future, I will include audio codec such as G729 & G711 and RTP in this project.<br><br>

 If you dont know the basics of SIP protocol, i suggest you go to this link.<br>